-The Cycle Time Optimisation View displays a graph of Practical Reserve Capacity and Delay against the Network's cycle time.
+The Cycle Time Optimisation View displays graphs and tables of Practical Reserve Capacity and Delay against the Network's cycle time.
 This allows the effect of cycle time on the Network to be assessed and an appropriate cycle time chosen.